Zababa: Family and court

 According to An = Anum, Papsukkal was regarded as Zababa's vizier (sukkal ^{d}za-ba_{4}-ba_{4}-ke_{4}; tablet V, line 49).
 Frans Wiggermann argues that while late sources refer to him as a son of Anu and descendant of Enmesharra, he might have originally been viewed as Zababa's son.
 For uncertain reasons, Zababa's section in An = Anum also includes Ugur (tablet V, line 50), who fulfilled the analogous role in the court of Nergal.

-Two minor goddesses associated with Zababa's temple Edubba, collectively known as "Daughters of Edubba", were Iqbi-damiq ("she said 'it is fine!'") and Ḫussinni, ("Remember me!").
-Pairs of so-called "divine daughters" such as them are also known from other temples of northern Babylonia, such as Emeslam in Kutha (Tadmuštum and Belet-ili), Eibbi-Anum in Dilbat (Ipte-bita and Belet-eanni), Ezida in Borsippa (Kanisurra and Gazbaba) and Esagil in Babylon (Katunna and Silluš-tab).
+Two minor goddesses, Iqbi-damiq ("she said 'it is fine!'") and Ḫussinni ("Remember me!"), were associated with Zababa's temple, Edubba, and could be referred to as the "daughters of Edubba".
+Other similar pairs, collectively referred to as "divine daughters" by Assyriologists, were assosicated with other temples of northern Babylonia, such as Emeslam in Kutha (Tadmuštum and Belet-ili), Eibbi-Anum in Dilbat (Ipte-bita and Belet-eanni), Ezida in Borsippa (Kanisurra and Gazbaba) and Esagil in Babylon (Katunna and Silluš-tab).
 Wiggermann suggests that they pair from Kish might have been regarded as children of Zababa and his wife.
 However, George instead assumes that all of the pairs of "divine daughters" were maidservants in the household of the major deity or deities of a given temple.
 Wiggermann also argues that a further member of Zababa's entourage, Kūbu (a deity regarded as a stillborn infant), might have been his child as well.

-Udulu, "day of violent storm", usually a title of Zababa and other war gods, could also be regarded as a minor god belonging to his court, and in this capacity could be depicted in the form of an eagle.
+Udulu, "day of violent storm", usually a title of Zababa and other war gods, could also be regarded as a minor god belonging to his court, and in reference to this role could be depicted in the form of an eagle.
 Wiggermann states he presumably functioned as an enforcer of Zababa's will, and compares him with Papsukkal, though he stresses the latter was not associated with birds of prey.

 Further members of Zababa's court are known from Late Babylonian texts from Babylon and Kish, and include the divine judge Mandanu, the Nergal-like minor god Luḫušû, and a number of deified weapons, such as Igalim, Shulshaga, Šaggāšu, Kami-tāmûšu ("who binds the one who swears by him"; already attested in the Old Babylonian period), Muštēšir-ḫabli, Kakku-Šazu, Kakku-SAĞ.NINNU (or Kakku-SAĞ.PIRIĞ), Sharur and Shargaz, some of which were also associated with other gods.
 For instance, Igalim and Shulsaga were originally Ningirsu's sons, while Sharur and Shargaz - Ninurta's weapons.